-8 Rookie mistakes to avoid when you are growing cannabis!
+8 Rookie mistakes to avoid when growing cannabis!

 1. Do not tell anyone you’re growing cannabis